Imaging-AI-for-Health-virtual-lab/harmonizer/README.md

         >>> harm.fit_transform(X_train)
         >>> test_data_adj = harm.transform(X_test)

-### HS
+### Harmonizatuion efficacy
-[HS.py](./HS.py) contains the *HS* function.
-The harmonization score (HS)is a quantitative index to measure the efficacy of data harmonization in reducing the unwanted site effect by using the performance of an XGBoost classifier trained to predict the imaging site from the MRI-derived features.
-Specifically, training an XGBoost classifier through N=10 repetitions of a stratified 5-fold CV, we estimated the average balanced accuracy.
-The statistical significance of prediction performance was determined via permutation analysis.
-Thus, 500 new models were created using a random permutation of the target labels (i.e., the imaging site), such that the explanatory MRI-derived variables were dissociated from their corresponding imaging site to simulate the null distribution of the performance measure against which the observed value was tested.
-Average balanced accuracy was considered significant when the p-value computed using permutation tests was < 0.05.
-Then, we defined the harmonization score (HS) to measure the efficacy of harmonization in reducing the site effect as HS = -1/log10(p) if p != 0, otherwise HS = 0, where p is the p-value resulting from the permutation test.
-HS assumes values in the range [0, +∞[, with high values indicating more effective harmonization.
+[harm_efficacy.py](./harm_efficacy.py) contains the *efficacy* function. it computes the harmonization efficacy in removing and/or reducing the unwanted imaging site effect by using the performance of an XGBoost classifier trained to predict the imaging site from the MRI-derived features.
+Specifically, training an XGBoost classifier through N=100 repetitions of a stratified 5-fold cross-validation (CV), we estimated the median balanced accuracy in predicting imaging site from MRI-derived features (raw and harmonized with the *harmonizer* within the CV).
+The removal of the imaging site effect was evaluated by permutations test (5000 permutations).
+Thus, 5000 new models were created using a random permutation of the target labels (i.e., the imaging site), such that the explanatory MRI-derived variables were dissociated from their corresponding imaging site to simulate the null distribution of the performance measure against which the observed value was tested.
+If the permutations test p-value is >= 0.05, then the average balanced accuracy obtatining in predicting imaging site using harmonized MRI-derived features is not different from a chance-level one, and the imaging site effect can be considered removed from MRI-derived features.
+In some cases, the imaging site effect cannot be completely removed (permutations test p-value < 0.05) but only reduced.
+We measured the imaging site effect reduction by computing the one-sided Wilcoxon signed-rank between balanced accuracy obtained using raw data and balanced accuracy estimated using harmonized data.
+If the imaging site effect has been reduced by the harmonization step, then the balanced accuracy obtained using raw should be greater than that estimated using harmonized data, with a one-sided Wilcoxon signed-rank p-value < 0.05.

-	def HS(data, MRI_features, harmonization = False, covars_features = [], smooth_terms = [], smooth_term_bounds=(None, None))
+	def efficacy(data, MRI_features, covars_features = ['SITE'], smooth_terms = [], smooth_term_bounds=(None, None)):

-    Compute the harmonization score (HS) of MRI-derived features.
+    Compute the harmonization efficacy

     Parameters
     ----------
     data : Pandas DataFrame
-        Contains the entire set of data, including MRI-derived features and biological covariates
+        Contains the entire set of data, including MRI-derived features, imaging site information, and biological covariates (if needed)
     MRI_features: list
-        Contains the MRI-derived features used for the SITE prediction and the HS computation harmonization : bool, default = False
+        Contains the MRI-derived features used for the SITE prediction and the efficacy computation covars_features : list, default = ['SITE']
-        If True data wil be harmonized (using the harmonizer transformer within the stratified 5-fold CV used for the SITE prediction task)
-        If False (default) data will not be harmonized (data can be raw or already harmonized externally) covars_features : list, default = []
-        Contains the imaging site, named "SITE", and (optionally) the biological features used in the harmonization process. covars_features is mandatory if harmonization = True smooth_terms : list, default = []
+        Contains the imaging site, named 'SITE', and (optionally) the biological features used in the harmonization process. smooth_terms : list, default = []
         Contains the covariates that present a nonlinear effects on the MRI-derived features.
 For example, age presents a nonlinear relationship with most of the brain MRI-derived features. smooth_term_bounds : tuple, default = (None, None)